TroelsMortensen/TodoAppWalkthrough/README.md

 Master branch: covers videos part 1-3, i.e. viewing all todos, and adding new todos.

-ChangeStatus branch: will cover how to update a todo's status from not completed to completed.
+ChangeStatus branch: how to update a todo's status from not completed to completed.

+Update branch: how to edit a todo

+Popup branch: how to make a small popup to show error messages and the like.